Dr-Sauce/TrollStoreChecker/README.md

 - iOS 17.0.
 (TrollStore Checker will say TrollStore is coming soon even though TrollStore is now installable via [TrollRestore](https://ios.cfw.guide/installing-trollstore-trollrestore/))

 I'll be updating TrollStore Checker when I have time.
 In the mean time check [this](https://ios.cfw.guide/installing-trollstore/) site.

+# How to install:

+1. Go to [releases](https://github.com/Dr-Sauce/TrollStoreChecker/releases/latest) and download the latest version.

+2. Open Shortcut.

 # Credits: